PresentLocation/Art64X/200213/classNotes-w1c2.md

 - If you wish, you can deviate from the die motif and design the web app to present some other set of images randomly

 Complete the work done on this exerise in PHP Fiddle, and post it as a pen to your new CodePen account.
 Note this PHP app will not work in CodePen, but at least you have saved it and can host the file somewhere else later.

+The demo can be viewed at http://www.codeyourheartout.com/examples/randomDieRoll/ and the code can be downloaded at https://github.com/PresentLocation/randomDieRoll